Complete Your Profile

 CPE is a comprehensive, 12-hour foundation training suitable for any collegiate peer education group.
 This training is broken up into 8 distinct modules.
 The course can be taught during a training over a long weekend, or throughout a semester as part of a course.
 The modules and skillsets that your students will develop include:

-- Understanding the Power, Roles, and Characteristics of Quality Peer Educators
+- Understanding the Power, Roles, and Characteristics of Peer Educators

 - Being an Effective Listener as a Peer Educator

-- A Peer Educator’s Role in Responding to Crisis
+- A Peer Educator’s Role as a Responder

 - Bystander Intervention as a Peer Education Technique